Czech-IT/Czech-IT.github.io/index.md

 Czech-IT! is a project actively mantained by Marco Petolicchio [(p-marco)](https://github.com/p-marco) and Marcello Bolpagni [(bolpa)](https://github.com/bolpa).

 ### Methods
 The corpus is organized in the form of a tabular file format (spreadsheet), in which the entries are listed in a raw modality.
-These are navigable in the webspace by the their communicative situation, wich yields a diamesic-oriented taxonomy.
+These are navigable in the webspace by their communicative situation, wich yields a diamesic-oriented taxonomy.

 Full entries are available here:
 * [The complete raw dataset](https://github.com/Czech-IT/Czech-IT.github.io/blob/master/_data/dataset.csv)